Alisah Bonaobra: 2017: The X Factor UK

 In August 2017, Bonaobra auditioned for fourteenth season of The X Factor.
 She performed Beyonce's "Listen" during her audition in front of judges Simon Cowell, Sharon Osbourne, Nicole Scherzinger and Louis Walsh and was sent through to bootcamp.

 In the first bootcamp round, she was placed in group 8 with Natalie Lomax, Gaga Lord, and Rai-Elle Williams.
 They performed Mariah Carey's "We Belong Together".
 Only Williams was initially sent through to the second bootcamp round.
 Bonaobra broke down in tears and as Scherzinger went to the stage to comfort her, she begged for a second chance and sang again in front of Scherzinger.
 Eventually, the other three judges decided to send her through to the second bootcamp round as well.
 In the second bootcamp round, she performed "Defying Gravity" as her solo performance, which resulted in her getting through to the six chair challenge.

 In the six chair challenge, she performed Celine Dion's "All By Myself" and was given a seat by her mentor Osbourne, taking seat number 2 from Taliah Dalorto.
 Osbourne later decided to give her seat to Grace Davies, resulting in the audience booing Osbourne for her decision and wanting Bonaobra to return.
 After all performances in the Girls category, Osbourne decided to have Bonaobra compete in a sing-off with fellow contestants Scarlett Lee and Williams.
 Bonaobra performed "Bang Bang" by Jessie J, Ariana Grande and Nicki Minaj.
 At the end, Bonaobra took seat number 1 from Lee.
 At the Judges Houses, Bonaobra performed Sam Smith's "Lay Me Down".
 She was sent home by Osbourne, but later won the public wildcard vote for the Girls category, sending her through to the live shows.
 She performed Jordin Sparks' "This Is My Now" on her first live shows, where she received a standing ovation from the judges and the audience.
 On her second live shows, it was "Viva Latino" week, she performed Jennifer Lopez's "Let's Get Loud" and made it through the next week's show.
 The third live shows were "George Michael" week, where Bonaobra performed "Praying for Time".
 She received a standing ovation from judges Scherzinger and Osbourne; both praising Bonaobra for outstanding performance, with Walsh calling her "Filipina-Tigress".
 However, Cowell was not satisfied with the performance of the Filipina singer describing her performance as "old-fashioned" and "headlining to weddings".
-Bonaobra was voted off by the public making her the sixth act to be eliminated.
+Bonaobra was voted off by the public making her the sixth contestant to be sent home.